hoangperry/hoangperry.github.io/_posts/2019-10-09-how-to-ride-a-motorbike.md

 ---
 title: How to ride a motorbike
-excerpt: This topic will introduction you how to riding a motorbike
+excerpt: This topic will introduction you how to riding a motocycle.
 categories:
   - topics
-  - my topic group
+  - tutorial
 date: 2019-10-08 16:47
 ---

-Of course, if you want to ride a motorbike you must have a motorbike first.
+Of course, if you want to ride a motocycle you must have a motocycle first.
+There are many type of motocycle like: electric motorcycle, scooter motorcycle, manual transmission motorcycle, semi automatic motorcycle,...

-Put the helmet on and start your bike and go.

-... to be continue.
+# Scooter & Electric Motocycle

+If you motocycle is a scooter just twist the throttle slowly and you motocycle will move.

+# Manual Transmission Motorcycle

+comming soon

+# Semi-automatic Motorcycle

+comming soon